 We continued to support Club Corvette of Rhode Island with a contingent of our members cruising to their 41st annual Corvettes by the Sea Show.
 Thirty-two club members gathered for the Welcome Home Vietnam Veterans in Shelton, Connecticut.
 In 2013, a cruise to Sturbridge Village (MA) was conducted in conjunction with NCRS (National Corvette Restorers Association).
 We also cruised to Heritage Museum and Gardens in Sandwich (MA) where we visited nearly 100 acres of wonderfully maintained gardens and viewed a unique collection of concept cars.
 In 2013, Club Corvette of Connecticut’s 20th Anniversary was commemorated at Mount Washington’s New Hampshire resort.

-Moroso Performance Products and Whelen Engineering became club sponsors during the current decade, along with McDermott Auto Group.
+Moroso Performance Products became a club sponsor during the current decade, along with McDermott Auto Group and Guilford Texaco.
+Whelen Engineering was also a club sponsor for several years.
 The monthly members’ meeting outgrew Allegra’s Cafe, and moved to SBC Restaurant in Branford, CT (now Local Kitchen and Beer Bar).
 Recent guest speakers included Ian Prout of SCDA (Sports Car Driving Association) and Eric Curran, who pilots several race cars in a variety of classes for Whelen Motorsports.

 Club Corvette of Connecticut will continue to support veterans’ organizations, local charities and community events, while providing a means of enhancing the Corvette ownership experience for its members.
 We’re looking forward to making more memories.